 But it wasn't all.
 I also ended up making another piece from spares:

-On the end note, I really enjoyed the discussions I had with locals; whether it was about the positive highlights of the country or the issues it faces, like immigration, nationalism, and complicated history.
+On the end note, I cherished the discussions I had with locals; whether it was about the positive highlights of the country or the issues it faces, like immigration, nationalism, and complicated history.
 Topics that often spark beefy debates across the planet these days; unfortunately, most of the time without arguments supporting more than one point of view.
 Here, however, having insight from people who deal with it first-hand was refreshing and eye-opening.
 The open-mindedness and friendliness of the people I encountered there were really moving.
 Last but not least, the food here was better and surprisingly cheaper than in the UK.
 Wonderful times, indeed.

 If you liked this post, visit my blog archives for more stories.
 Thanks for reading!